9 Fun Swimming Pools in Sonoma County

 - Ridgway Swim Center is open for public swimming from June 13 to August 19 (Mon-Fri, 12-4 p.m.; Friday Nights, 7:30-9:30 p.m.; Sat-Sun, 1:15-6 p.m.).
 455 Ridgeway Ave., Santa Rosa, CA; 707-543-3421.

 - Finley Aquatic Center is open for public swimming Mon-Fri, 1:30-4:45 p.m.
 (June 6-August 19) and Sat-Sun, 1:30-6 p.m.
 (June 11-August 21).
 2060 W. College Ave., Santa Rosa, CA; 707-543-3760.

 This 320-acre gem of a park, surrounded by beautiful rising hills, is home to a lake, ponds, woodlands, grasslands and spring-through-summer wildflowers.
 Among many popular attractions here: the park's 3-acre spring-fed swimming lagoon, which is open from Memorial Day weekend through Labor Day.
 The lagoon has a nice beach and lifeguards on duty.
 This place is extremely family-friendly, admission is free (there is a $7 parking fee, though).

-This year a new inflatable water park opened near the swimming lagoon.
+There is also an inflatable water park in the swimming lagoon.
 Designed for children 6 and older (adults, too), it features slides, bounce islands and bridges, a trampoline and more.
-It’s open from 11 a.m.-6 p.m. and requires an all-day entry fee of $10/children, $15/adults and $45/family of four.
+It's open from 11 a.m.-6 p.m. and requires an all-day entry fee of $10/children, $15/adults and $45/family of four.